openwpm/OpenWPM/docs/Using_OpenWPM.md

 Have a look at [demo.py](../demo.py)
 Generally, measurement crawls should be able to be run using scripts with lengths on the order of 100 lines of code.
-Even within this short script, there are several different options that a user can change.
+Even within this short script, there are several options that a user can change.

 Users can change the settings for task manager and individual browsers so that, for instance, certain browsers can run headless while others do not.
 We provide a method to read the default configuration settings into a classes that can be passed to the `TaskManager` instance.
 Note that browser configuration is **per-browser**, so this command will return a list of class<BrowserParams>.